bahrus/custom-enhancements/README.md

 No support for supportInstanceTypes, supportedCssMatches is needed, for example.

-### Support for static features added to the prototype
+### Support for static features added to the prototype declaratively

 In addition, we should provide for TypeScript-less reflection / declarative attachment when we don't need to be so dynamic: